Date: 11 July 2017. Summertime Computer Woes.

 I would find a topic and sit down

 to watch a ten minute video.
-Four hours later I'd come up for air
+Four hours later I would come up for air

-having spent a tremendous amount of time viewing stuff I didn't
+having spent a tremendous amount of time viewing stuff I did not

 realize interested me.
 Some videos were informative.
 I did learn three things: